bnwan/bikes/readme.md

 ### Additional things to do
 - write some more unit tests
 - add eslint to the project
+- `index.html` is currently in `build` folder.
+Need to move it out and put it in the application root and have webpack copy it into the `build` folder
+- don't commit `build` folder
+- git hook to run unit tests and linting before pushing to git repo

 ### Assumptions
 - A design is provided